Justice and the pandemic: Pushing for modernization

 Still, modernization and political will aren’t the whole story.
 There is also the habits of the stakeholders in the civil justice system.
 More about that in part four.

-This is the third of a four-part series.
-Read part one: Justice and the pandemic: The new gold standard; part two: Justice and the pandemic: How Canada ranks.
+This is the third of a five-part series.
+Read part one: Justice and the pandemic: The new gold standard; part two: Justice and the pandemic: How Canada ranks; part four: Justice and the pandemic: stakeholders in the system; and part five: Justice and the pandemic: What has to change.

 Julius Melnitzer is a freelance legal affairs journalist based in Toronto.
 He can be reached at email@example.com.